Tuesday, September 26, 2023

 We ate a cinnamon roll for breakfast.

-We rode to College of the Ozarks, Point Lookout, MO. where we toured the War Memorial at the Keeter Center.
+We rode to College of the Ozarks, Point Lookout, MO., where we toured the War Memorial at the Keeter Center.

 We ate lunch at Dobyn's Dining Room at the Keeter Center.
 I ordered steak soup with rolled and butter.

-We toured the East End Mill where I bought a handcrafted basket.
+We toured the East End Mill, where I bought a handcrafted basket.

-Next, we toured the Ralph Foster Museum which housed three levels of artifacts.
+Next, we toured the Ralph Foster Museum, which housed three levels of artifacts.

-It included butterflies, and birds of every kind, and just so much information in this one building.
+It included butterflies and birds of every kind and just so much information in this one building.

-At 7:30 we were boarding the Branson Belle for a dinner cruise and show.
+At 7:30, we boarded the Branson Belle for a dinner cruise and show.

-The show was great it started a little slow but finished with a bang.
+The show was great.
+It started a little slow but finished with a bang.

-It was another long day so off to bed we go.
+It was another long day, so we went off to bed.

 Keefer Center at College of the Ozarks